VHE888/MG_AD_scATAC_pipeline/README.md

 Microglia, the brain's resident immune cells, adopt diverse transcriptional states during aging and Alzheimer's disease (AD) progression.
 This project aims to investigate the epigenomic regulation underlying these transitions by:

-- Performing dimensionality reduction and clustering on snATAC-seq data using ArchR
+- Performing dimensionality reduction and clustering of snATAC-seq data using ArchR
-- Comparing marker genes derived from gene scores (ATAC-seq) and RNA expression (RNA-seq)
+- Comparing marker genes derived from chromatin accessibility (gene scores) and RNA expression
-- Linking transcription factors (TFs), cis-regulatory elements (CREs), and genes via peak-to-gene co-accessibility
+- Linking transcription factors (TFs), cis-regulatory elements (CREs), and target genes through peak-to-gene co-accessibility
-- Visualizing UMAP plots, differential peaks, and regulatory heatmaps to interpret regulatory programs
+- Visualizing UMAP embeddings, differential accessibility, and regulatory heatmaps to interpret gene regulatory programs

 ## Tools and Technologies